UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/Singularity-Examples/README.md

 ### [Simple Tensorflow Example](Tensorflow-Example)
 A machine learning example that shows how to run a Tensorflow script on an Ocelote Centos 7 GPU node with a Singularity container.

+### Example Build: CentOS7, Tensorflow1.4.1, Keras, Python3.5, Cuda8.0, cuDNN6
+Build a CentOS 7-based container that can successfully run Keras with the Tensorflow backend and GPU support

+### Example Build: CentOS7, Tensorflow1.2, Python3.5, Cuda8.0, cuDNN5.1
+Build a CentOS 7-based container that can successfully run tensorflow with GPU support

+### Example Build: CentOS7, Theano0.9, Python3.4, Cuda7.5, cuDNN5.1
+Build a CentOS 7-based container that can successfully run Theano with GPU support

 ---
 [back](../)